- Employee internal networking is essential in increasing employee productivity and engagement.

 "That gives people less reason to stay," Porter said in a statement.
 "So giving people the opportunity to build their relationships could help with retention."

 In general, the researchers said that networking is defined as a set of behaviors performed with professional contacts, including the mutually beneficial exchange of resources, such as news about job openings and advice on how to better perform a job.
-[See Related Story: The 7 Deadly Sins of Networking ]
+[Read related article: 5 Common Networking Mistakes and How to Avoid Them]

 In external networking, professionals get together with people from outside their organizations, often facilitated by professional groups or trade associations.
 Internal networking, by contrast, can be a little more casual.